sorbet/sorbet/website/docs/highlight-untyped.md

 ## Toggling untyped highlights

-**Note**: At the moment, toggling untyped highlights incurs a full restart of Sorbet.
+**Note**: at the moment, toggling untyped highlights incurs a full restart of Sorbet.
 This limitation should be removed in the future.

 ### In VS Code